retifrav/marlant/README.md

 }
 ```

-As you can see, translator/editor added titles `1` and `3` to the list of the ignored titles, and so those will be now excluded from most of the validation checks in this particular file.
+As you can see, translator/editor added some titles numbers to the list of excluded titles (*per file he's working on*), and so now those will be excluded from most of the validation checks (*in those particular files*).

 There will be more preferences values added later.